mitchell-lang/docs/tutorials/tutorial-gbdt.md

 ```

 First, we define `forwardTree`, which is a function that takes a tree and
-applies `DT.forward` to it and the features.
+applies `D.forward` to it and the features.
 Then we use the library function
 `List.map` to apply the `forwardTree` function to each of the trees in the
 ensemble.
 The result of this is a list of predictions (`predictions: real
 list`, read the colon `:` as "has type"). then we produce the final result by